xaxxon/v8toolkit/README.md

     // prints 9
     c->run("println(js_add_numbers(4,5));");

-This introduces add_function() which takes a name to expose the function as in JavaScript and "something to be called" when the javascript function is invoked.
-This can be a function, a functor (a class with an overloaded operator() method), a lambda (capturing or not), or anything else that std::function can hold.
+This example introduces add_function() method which takes a name and "something to be called".
+This "something" can be a function, a functor
+(a class with an overloaded operator() method), a lambda (capturing or not), or anything else that std::function can hold.
 The magic here is that this library knows what the parameter types and return type of the function you're calling are and tries its best to convert the javascript values passed in to match the types the function wants.
 All the standard C++ types are supported and conversion happens using the same mechanism used when converting types in javascript.
-User-defined types as well as many common STL containers are supported as well, but we'll get to that later.
+User-defined types as well as many common STL containers are supported as well and are described in detail below.

 #### Exposing global C++ variables to JavaScript

-Global variables (as well as class public statics) can be exposed to javascript, as well.
+Global variables (as well as class public static variables) can be exposed to javascript, as well.

     int x = 0;
     i->expose_variable("x", x);